-- 16.2.1 All College information must be stored on the network storage provided. - 16.2.2 Non-encrypting USB memory sticks and external hard drives must not be used to hold College information including personal data, corporate confidential or otherwise sensitive information. - Any USB storage device used for College information must be an encrypting type approved by IT Services.
-College information must not be stored on such devices for longer than needed to complete transportation and transfer between systems. - 16.2.3 Corporate documents and files should be stored in the appropriate shared folders, and not in e-mail systems or in users' private file store. - 16.2.4 College information must not be stored off-site except by prior agreement with the IT Services Manager, or nominee. - 16.2.4 Personal 'Cloud' based services must not be used for the storage of College information.
+- 16.2.1 All College information must be stored on the network storage provided. - 16.2.2 Non-encrypting USB memory sticks and external hard drives must not be used to hold College information including personal data, corporate confidential or otherwise sensitive information.
+Any USB storage device used for College information must be an encrypting type control by USB storage device used for College information must be an encrypting type approved by IT Services.
+College information must not be stored on such devices for longer than needed to complete transportation and transfer between systems.

+- 16.2.3 Corporate documents and files should be stored in the appropriate shared folders, and not in e-mail systems or in users' private file store. - 16.2.4 College information must not be stored off-site except by prior agreement with the IT Services Manager, or nominee. - 16.2.4 Personal 'Cloud' based services must not be used for the storage of College information.
 Such services are run by third parties and are therefore outside the control of the College.
 Their security, Data Protection regimes, and terms and conditions may not match the College's own requirements.
 As in some cases the stored data might be accessible to employees of these services, to store College information on these services could amount to unauthorised disclosure of that information to the third party and be in breach of Data Protection legislation. - 16.2.5 Where necessary to store College information elsewhere, a current copy must be maintained on College systems.